Climate Change will Worsen Flooding in Malaysia

 Like most neighbouring Southeast Asian countries, Malaysia remains vulnerable to floods, landslides, haze, and water pollution.

-According to an article in the ASEAN Post, in the last two decades leading to 2018, Malaysia has experienced 51 natural disaster events that claimed 281 lives, affected 3 million people costing the country around US$2 billion in damages.
+According to an article in the ASEAN Post, in the last two decades leading up to 2018, Malaysia has experienced 51 natural disaster events that claimed 281 lives, affected 3 million people, and cost the country around US$2 billion in damages.

-In Malaysia, a related issue to climate change but less talked about is rapid urbanisation.
-According to the article, urbanisation produces an urban heat island effect (UHI) phenomenon, creating scorching temperatures, especially during the summer seasons, particularly in Kuala Lumpur.
+In Malaysia, a related issue to climate change, but one that is less discussed, is rapid urbanisation.
+According to the article, urbanisation produces an urban heat island effect (UHI) phenomenon, resulting in scorching temperatures, especially during the summer months, particularly in Kuala Lumpur.

-Climate-related extremes can also affect the country’s GDP and propose climate adaptation and mitigation actions to cope with extreme natural events, which includes:
+Climate-related extremes can also affect the country’s GDP and propose climate adaptation and mitigation actions to cope with extreme natural events, which include:

-- market-based incentives for restoring degraded forest and increasing penalty for illegal logging, reforestation, and launching of carbon taxes.
+• market-based incentives for restoring degraded forests and increasing penalties for illegal logging, reforestation, and the launch of carbon taxes.

-Malaysia is one of the Asian countries vulnerable to climate change that governments of these countries must take urgent action to prepare and prevent further temperature increases.
-The IPCC report comes with a summary for policymakers that highlights the catastrophic consequences of climate change if governments don’t take action.
+Malaysia is one of the Asian countries vulnerable to climate change, and its government must take urgent action to prepare for and prevent further temperature increases.
+The IPCC report is accompanied by a summary for policymakers that highlights the catastrophic consequences of climate change if governments do not take action.

-These include more heatwaves, heavy rains, agricultural droughts, more tropical cyclones, diminishing Arctic sea ice, snow cover and permafrost.
+These include more heatwaves, heavy rainfall, agricultural droughts, increased tropical cyclones, diminishing Arctic sea ice, and reduced snow cover and permafrost.

 The summary recommends that the world needs to reach “at least net zero CO2 emissions, along with strong reductions in other greenhouse gas emissions.
 Strong, rapid and sustained reductions in CH4 emissions would also limit the warming effect resulting from declining aerosol pollution and would improve air quality.”